CindyPSU/AlphaCareAPI/README.md

 	- UserDigitalSigner: Added the signing functionality to UserDigitalSigner.
 The new static method takes a String argument, signs it, and returns an instance of UserDigitalSigner.
 	- User: Removed the signing method all together.

-Cindy - Items to Refactor
+REFACTORING AND 2ND USE CASE IMPLEMENTATION, BY CINDY HILGEMAN Cindy - Items to Refactor
 1) **System Reports** - Simplify requirement to address new system usage by medical staff Initially, several system reports were outlined in the requirements ascertained from stakeholders; however, to ensure appropriate and consistent system usage, stakeholders have agreed to begin with system usage reporting before proceeding with more complex reporting.
+(Refactoring of this component will be finalized in next dev phase due to the need to finalize the medical record interface noted in item 2 below.)

 2) **Tabbed or Accordion View for Patient Medical Record Interface** Given the non-definitive aesthetic preference for either design option, the development team will proceed with the most user-friendly and pragmatic design option.
 To make the final decision, the development team will implement both designs and then make the aesthetic selection for the interface.
+*Design Notes:*
+1. Patient Medical Record Interface Implemented with Accordion Control for the layout.
+The medical record contains seven (7) sections: Patient Information, Medical History, Immunization History, Prescription History, Appointment History, Vital Signs, and Test & Lab Results.

+**Use Case Implementation** View/Create Patient Medical Record
+Rationale: The last development phase resulted in the creation of viewing patient details based on a patient search function.
+In this development phase we have implemented the complete patient medical record view (CompleteMedicalRecordFXML.fxml), and the functionality to create a new patient record.

+*Search/Update Patient Profile Use Case*
+Usability Steps (Modified in this Dev Phase to utilized the Complete Medical Record View):
+1. Run the AlphaCareAPI Application
+2. Click on Login
+3. Click on Patient Search
+4. Select the patient row provided in the list view
+5. The Complete Patient Medical Record will display and you can view the completed Patient Information section.
+6. This information can be edited, saved (by clicking the save button at the bottom of the window), and will be stored in the Application database.

+*View/Create Patient Medical Record Use Case* Usability Steps:
+1. Run the AlphaCareAPI Application
+2. Click on Login
+3. Click on Create New Patient
+5. An empty Patient Medical Record will display and you can input and complete the Patient Information section.
+6. Click Save and the new patient will be stored in the Application database.

 REFACTORING IN TREATMENTMODEL BY KARIN MARTIN: